-Dr. Michael Jurmu, is the 2012-13 UW Colleges Service-Learning Coordinator along with being co-chair of the UW-Fond du Lac Tenure, Retention and Promotion (TRP) Committee and Chair of the Professional Development Grants Committee.
+Dr. Michael Jurmu, was the 2012-13 UW Colleges Service-Learning Coordinator along with being co-chair of the UW-Fond du Lac Tenure, Retention and Promotion (TRP) Committee and Chair of the Professional Development Grants Committee.

 He has been actively involved in the development and implementation of the UW-Fond du Lac Strategic Plan and Action Plan.